faenrandir/a_careful_examination/documents/book_of_mormon/alex_douglas_ot_and_bom_afterword.md

 layout: page
 ---

 _Below is the Afterword from Alex Douglas's book "The Old Testament for Latter-day Saints" ([worldcat](https://search.worldcat.org/title/1416095544), [amazon](https://www.amazon.com/dp/1560854685) [not an affiliate link---I make nothing from it]).
-While I do not think this alters the merit of his analysis, in full disclosure I have heard a rumor that Douglas has since left the LDS Church._
+For full disclosure, while Douglas wrote the book as an active member he has since stepped away from activity (private communication)._

 ---